What is the mission of the Oval Learn to Skate Program?

 Yes, you may!
 But there are some rules we’d like you to adhere to while skating during Public Skate in order to respect the public enjoying the session.
 Learn more >

 Our ice shows are in the winter and spring.
 Both shows allow Learn to Skate skaters to show off their skills alongside national competitors in a production format.
 Our annual Basic Skills competition is held in March.
 All ages and levels may be in the show.
-We also have soloist tryouts leading up to each production for skaters Free Skate 6 and up.
 Check our main Learn to Skate page for current competition and event schedules.

 What are the benefits of joining the Oval Figure Skating Club?